-- Once an eCRF is completed and saved in the study database, the following may occur: - A system query may be automatically triggered in Medidata Rave (e.g., denoting incomplete or inconsistent data). - Review may be required for certain forms and/or fields by the SCHARP Clinical Data Manager, and manual data queries may be placed. - Review may be required for certain forms and/or fields by the site monitor (i.e., PPD), and data queries may be placed. - MedDRA coding will be required for AE Log CRFs, and coding queries may be placed. - o AE-EAE reconciliation will occur and inconsistency queries may be placed. - QCs are listed in the Medidata Rave Task Summary on the study home page of designated site users.
-Designated site staff members are responsible for routinely checking the Task Summary and correcting/updating study data to resolve any outstanding queries. - When site staff correct/update study data and/or enter a query response to address a manual or coding query, SCHARP staff review the updated data and/or response, and resolve the query or requery as needed. - When site staff correct/update study data and/or enter a query response to address a monitoring query, the site monitor (i.e., PPD) reviews the updated data and/or response, and resolves the query or re-queries as needed. - If a site utilizes paper CRFs as source documents, any changes to the paper CRFs must be entered into the Medidata Rave study database.
+- Once an eCRF is completed and saved in the study database, the following may occur: - A system query may be automatically triggered in Medidata Rave (e.g., denoting incomplete or inconsistent data). - Review may be required for certain forms and/or fields by the SCHARP Clinical Data Manager or Clinical Safety Associate, and manual data queries may be placed. - Review may be required for certain forms and/or fields by the site monitor (i.e., PPD), and data queries may be placed. - MedDRA coding will be required for AE Log CRFs, and coding queries may be placed. - AE-EAE reconciliation will occur and inconsistency queries may be placed.

+- WHO coding will be required for CM Log CRFs, and coding queries may be placed. - QCs and overdue pages are listed in the Medidata Rave Task Summary on the study home page of designated site users.
+Designated site staff members are responsible for routinely checking the Task Summary and correcting/updating study data to resolve any outstanding queries. - When site staff correct/update study data and/or enter a query response to address a manual or coding query, SCHARP staff review the updated data and/or response, and resolve the query or re-query as needed. - When site staff correct/update study data and/or enter a query response to address a monitoring query, the site monitor (i.e., PPD) reviews the updated data and/or response, and resolves the query or re-queries as needed. - If a site utilizes paper non eCRFs as source documents, any changes to the paper source document must be entered into the Medidata Rave study database.